-Semantics 2018: Looking Ahead is a workshop that is free and open to everyone.
-No registration is necessary.
-It will be a fast-paced and forward looking event, not a retrospective or homage.
-Most talks will be Lightning Talks (5 minutes) or Flash Talks (10 or 15 minutes) with slides presented in a single stream for each session.
-A few talks will lead into less familiar territories and will therefore be a little longer (20 or 30 minutes).
-The traditional discussion sessions after talks have been eliminated and will be replaced by three long coffee breaks and a lunch break, offering opportunities for more intense face-to-face interactions with the speakers in smaller groups.
-The talks are meant to inspire curiosity to know more about the topic.
+Semantics 2018: Looking Ahead was a workshop that was free and open to everyone.
+No registration was necessary.
+It was a fast-paced and forward looking event, not a retrospective or homage.
+Most talks were Lightning Talks (5 minutes) or Flash Talks (10 or 15 minutes) with slides presented in a single stream for each session.
+A few talks led into less familiar territories and were therefore be a little longer (20 or 30 minutes).
+The traditional discussion sessions after talks were eliminated and replaced by three long coffee breaks and a lunch break, offering opportunities for more intense face-to-face interactions with the speakers in smaller groups.
+The talks were meant to inspire curiosity to know more about the topic.
 Presenters might have supporting materials on their personal websites.
-You can download the full program with paper titles and abstracts either here or here.
+You can download the full program with paper titles and abstracts here .

 9:00 to 10:30: Is there a Future for Semantics?
 Semantics in the Age of Alpha Zero.

 Speakers: Noah Constant (Google Research) and Kyle Rawlins (Johns Hopkins University).

 Discussions over coffee

 Moderators: Valentine Hacquard (University of Maryland), Hadas Kotek (New York University), Craige Roberts (New York University)